liziyue17/liziyue17.github.io/_pages/misc.md

 I have a deep passion for traveling, especially hiking and exploring nature.
 I find great joy in experiencing diverse landscapes, and immersing myself in the beauty of the outdoors.
 My dream is to find a like-minded companion with whom I can share both professional aspirations and adventures.
 I believe that working together, supporting each other’s goals, and embarking on unforgettable journeys would make life even more fulfilling.

+You can also find my travel posts on [blogger](https://liziyue17.blogspot.com/).
+Feel free to reach out at *liziyue567 [at] gmail [dot] com* if you're interested in traveling together!

 * Big bend national park, 12/21/2024

 ![Big bend national park](/images/travel/big_bend.jpg)